Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 - The bus broadcasts information about memory accesses to all caches, and each cache determines whether it needs to act based on the transaction.

 ##### Directory-based Protocols
+In directory-based protocols, the system uses a central directory that keeps track of the status of each cache line, specifically which caches hold a copy of a particular memory block.
+The directory is responsible for managing cache coherence instead of relying on bus snooping.